Finding and Evaluating Online Resources

 - Presents research findings that seem too good to be true.
 (If something seems too good to be true, it usually is.)

 - Contains links to a sales site.

-How To Protect Yourself
+How To Protect Yourself From Fake News Sites

 If you suspect that a news site is fake, look for a disclaimer somewhere on the page (often in small print) that indicates that the site is an advertisement.
 Also, don’t rely on Internet news reports when making important decisions about your health.
 If you’re considering a health product described in the news, discuss it with your health care provider.